Principles for Multistakeholder Engagement

 This includes food safety and quality of specialised nutrition products developed or manufactured by our members for people with special nutritional needs, as well as all policies and regulations relevant to our sector.

-Our members are committed to full compliance with all relevant global, regional and national regulations.
+Our members are committed to full compliance with all relevant global, regional and national regulations and standards.
 In addition, ISDI supports voluntary self-regulatory initiatives adopted by relevant industry associations subject to the applicable antitrust regulations.

 1: Infant & Young Child Nutrition – good nutrition early in life supports lifelong health and wellbeing

-ISDI and its members support exclusive breastfeeding for the first six months and continued breastfeeding for up to two years and beyond, and recognise that breastmilk is the best source of nutrition for healthy infants.
+ISDI and its members recognise that breastmilk is the best source of nutrition for healthy infants and support exclusive breastfeeding for the first six months and continued breastfeeding for up to two years and beyond.

 The infant and young child nutrition industry has provided, and will continue to provide, high quality, safe and age-appropriate nutrition for pregnant mothers, infants and young children, and to offer education on healthy nutrition.